-This is a background post for my pragmatic environmentalists principles listed in the about section of this blog.
+This is one of the principles that that describe my pragmatic environmentalist beliefs.
 Jonathan Lesser has coined “Gresham’s Law of Green Energy” that I believe is another principle of a pragmatic environmentalist.

 Gresham’s Law is named after Sir Thomas Gresham, a 16th-century British financier who observed that “bad money drives out the good.”
 Lesser shows that green energy subsidies transfers wealth and does not create wealth.
 The subsidies or “bad” money take money out of the system that was “good” inasmuch as it was being used productively.
 In particular he notes that “subsidized renewable resources will drive out competitive generators, lead to higher electric prices, and reduce economic growth”.